-The final examination is a Mathematics Department, multiple-choice, comprehensive examination given to all students enrolled in MATH 1810.
+The final examination for this course is a two-part comprehensive exam given to all students enrolled in Math 1910.
+Part 1 is a Mathematics Department developed portion consisting of 16 multiple-choice questions.
+Part 2 is an individual instructor designed portion.
 Students are required to have completed the final examination as per the scheduled date/time for their respective section: see Academic Calendar on MTSU Pipeline.
-The final examination is closed book and closed notes (except for 8.5" x 11" sheet allowed for notes).
+The final examination is closed book and closed notes.
 Examination pamphlets and scratch paper are provided by the exam proctor.
 Unexcused absences for the final examination result in a course grade of F.

-Note: Students are responsible for and required to bring the following materials to the final examination: (1) a large scantron, Form No. 4521, (2) a TI 83 or 84 Plus graphing calculator, (3) a #2 pencil, and (4) an 8.5" x 11" sheet of paper containing student preferred information.
+Note: Students are responsible for and required to bring the following materials to the final examination: (1) a large scantron, Form No. 4521, (2) a TI 83 or 84 Plus graphing calculator, and (3) a #2 pencil.